 The state should also ensure equitable access to information and testing.
 A regional collaborative, including the RHC and various other public health organizations, created a communications strategy called PrepareSTL to reach marginalized communities, specifically African American neighborhoods.
 The information about COVID-19 will be culturally competent and accessible; we need more communications efforts like this across the State of Missouri.
 Less resourced communities and people of color should have access to free testing.
 With the financial support of the RHC and the St. Louis County Department of Health, Affinia Healthcare and CareSTL Health recently added new testing sites in North City and North County to help address this need.
 The RHC urges for an expansion of testing sites, particularly in African American neighborhoods in the most affected areas in St. Louis region – North City, North County, and South City – and across Missouri.

 Responding to COVID-19 through a lens of health equity requires addressing social determinants of health, particularly for marginalized communities.
 Ensuring housing stability for those experiencing homelessness, banning utility shut offs, and creating safer conditions in jails and prisons are just a few of the calls to action for Missouri.
-The RHC supports Empower Missouri’s other calls to action for our state legislators.

 Photo: St. Louis Business Journal